Bill Masterton: Legacy

 Few NHL players wore helmets in 1968.
 According to several of Masterton's teammates, wearing a helmet was frowned upon in the NHL of that era; at least one North Stars player who wore a helmet during a game was traded after the season.
 However, Masterton's death sparked an immediate debate on whether their use should be compulsory.
 Legislators in New York considered a law to make their use mandatory, and the NHL voted on and rejected a rule requiring players wear helmets three times by 1971.

 Some players began to wear helmets following Masterton's death, but adoption was slow.
 Three years later, only six Minnesota players wore them, the most of any of the NHL's teams.
 The "macho" attitude of the game, including fear of being called a coward, was an often cited reason for reluctance.
 It was 11 years before the NHL finally mandated the use of helmets by all players entering the league beginning in the 1979–80 season.

-A later analysis by the Toronto Star in 2011 suggested that the "macho" attitude of the NHL in that era, as well as Masterton's aggressive playing style, played a significant role in his death.
-Coach Wren Blair believed that Masterton was playing through a pre-existing brain hemorrhage.
-He and the North Stars' trainer had noticed Masterton's face was "blood red, almost purple," and were concerned enough that they wanted Masterton checked out by a doctor.
+A later analysis by the Toronto Star in 2011 concluded Masterton died of complications from an earlier, untreated concussion.
+The Star suggested that the "macho" attitude of the NHL in that era, as well as Masterton's aggressive playing style, played a significant role in his death.
+Coach Wren Blair believed Masterton was playing through a pre-existing brain hemorrhage.
+Blair revealed that for over 40 years, he had never really believed Masterton died from the hit itself.
+Blair also recalled that and the North Stars' trainer had noticed Masterton's face had been "blood red, almost purple" for some time.
+They were concerned enough that they wanted Masterton checked out by a doctor.
 However, Masterton brushed it off.
 Longtime NHL coach John Muckler, who was then the coach of the North Stars' second-tier farm team, the Memphis South Stars, believed that Masterton may have suffered a brain injury as early as training camp.
 During the season, several players and coaches recalled seeing Masterton black out during rushes in practice.
 Goaltender Cesare Maniago recalled that the night before the fatal hit, Masterton had been complaining of severe migraines that he had had for over a week.
 They felt it caused what was otherwise viewed as a clean, albeit hard, bodycheck to turn fatal.
 Toronto neurosurgeon and concussion expert Charles Tator reviewed Masterton's autopsy and opined that Masterton had suffered second-impact syndrome, which occurs when a person suffers a second concussion on top of an earlier, untreated concussion.
 When this happens, it can cause rapid and often fatal brain swelling.